robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Fiona told me there wasn’t a choice.”

-The moment I said it, I was back there—that sick, sliding feeling of losing my footing on ground I had never really felt solid on to begin with.
+The moment I said it, I was back there — that sick, sliding feeling of losing my footing on ground I had never really felt solid on to begin with.
 Management wanting something.
 Fiona caught between pressure and practicality.
 Me knowing enough to be uneasy, but wanting everyone happy.

 Celeste’s face softened slightly.